Michael-Bianconi/HangmanSolver/README.md

 ## Summary
 This hangman application solves a game of hangman, where the word is provided by the user.
 It reads in a dictionary of words and systematically eliminates those that are not possible with the current known elements.
+The provided dictionary, words.txt contains over 85,000 words.
+However, it does not contain words with fewer than 4 letters, proper nouns, words with capital letters, or words with symbols.
+Dictionaries with these words included are permitted, but the brain will most likely never guess them.

 ### Usage